 The NBOME Announces Board of Directors Transitions

-PHILADELPHIA, PA—The National Board of Osteopathic Medical Examiners (NBOME), an independent, nonprofit organization that provides competency assessments for osteopathic medical licensure and related health care professions, announced the addition of two new members to its Board, and thanked outgoing members for their service with Meritorious Service Awards, at its annual meeting in December.
+PHILADELPHIA, PA—The National Board of Osteopathic Medical Examiners (NBOME), an independent, nonprofit organization that provides competency assessments for osteopathic medical licensure and related health care professions, announced the addition of several new Board members and recognized outgoing members for their service at the NBOME Board Meeting and Retreat in December.